Deep reinforcement learning-based active flow control of an elliptical cylinder: transitioning from an elliptical cylinder to a circular cylinder and a flat plate: PROBLEM AND METHODOLOGY

 The time granularity parameter significantly affects the agent's performance and the complexity of the learning task.
 Precise adjustment to this hyperparameter, based on prior research and ongoing strategy refinement, is essential for achieving optimized control outcomes.
 In particular, each action in our analysis is applied for a duration of 0.025 seconds, which corresponds to 25 numerical simulation time steps.
-Each episode consists of 100 control actions, resulting in a maximum total time for an episode of $T_{\max} = T_{100} = 2.5$ nondimensional time units.
-The shedding frequency of vortices around the elliptical cylinder in this study ranges from 0.3 to 0.4, which corresponds to 6.25 to 8.33 vortex shedding cycles per episode.
-The length of episodes is intentionally chosen to encompass multiple shedding cycles, which facilitates effective learning of the control algorithm by allowing the agent to observe and adapt to the flow dynamics over several cycles.
+Considering that the Strouhal number for the flow around the elliptical cylinder in this study is between 0.3 and 0.4, we refer to the work of \citeauthor{rabaultAccelerating}\cite{rabaultAccelerating}, where the duration of an episode corresponds to approximately 8 vortex shedding periods.
+Additionally, the work of \citeauthor{rabault2019artificial}\cite{rabault2019artificial} considers an episode duration equivalent to about 6.5 vortex shedding periods.
+Therefore, in this study, the duration of an episode for the DRL training for AFC on the elliptical cylinder corresponds to approximately 6.25 to 8.33 vortex shedding periods.
+Each episode consists of 100 control actions, resulting in a maximum total time for an episode of $T_{\max} = T_{100} = 2.5$ non-dimensional time units.
+The length of episodes is intentionally chosen to encompass multiple shedding cycles, which facilitates effective learning of the control algorithm by allowing the agent to observe and adapt to the flow dynamics over several cycles. \citeauthor{rabaultAccelerating}\cite{rabaultAccelerating} studied the impact of action update frequency on control strategies and found that approximately \( T_a / T_K = 10\% \), where \( T_K \) represents the vortex shedding frequency and \( T_a \) represents the duration of the action.
+In this study, the ratio of action duration to vortex shedding frequency is around 6\% to 8\%.
+This ensures that the action update frequency is sufficiently high for the ANN to control the system effectively while allowing the system enough time to respond to the control actions.

 \paragraph{Computing specifications}